HIWIN LOGO

 With climate risk assessments and the risk impact matrix, we’ve identified flooding and drought risks as having potential impacts to our operations.
 We’ve combined these findings with a physical risk analysis model to estimate potential losses.

 Regarding the monetization analysis of flood risk, HIWIN utilizes rainfall observation and scenario simulation data to determine the duration of operational disruptions caused by flooding in each factory under various scenarios.
 Based on the revenue data of each factory, the losses attributed to flood risk are estimated.
-Analysis conducted in 2022 reveal that, under various scenarios, the financial impacts of floods remain far below 1% of our annual revenue.
-In 2023, HIWIN experienced no instances of floods, and this does not constitute significant financial impacts.
+Analysis conducted in 2024 revealed, under various scenarios, the financial impacts of floods remain far below 1% of our annual revenue.
+In 2024, HIWIN experienced no instances of floods, and this does not constitute significant financial impacts.

 Climate Risks and Opportunities Management